AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Create a pipe and execute the process with :func:`os.popen()` calls.

-  This solution doesn't provide a full interaction with the process.
+  This solution does not provide a full interaction with the process.

 * Use a standard :program:`expect` library in Python